tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-book-review-microsoft-sql-server-1.md

 **Chapter 10: Programmable Objects**

-The last chapter in the book is about variables, batches, cursors, procedures,etc. &#8230; And because they are not considered as fundamentals you get an overview with decent examples to get you started.
+The last chapter in the book is about variables, batches, cursors, procedures,etc. … And because they are not considered as fundamentals you get an overview with decent examples to get you started.

 **Conclusion**

 If you need to write queries with T-SQL, this is a book that will get you started.
-After every chapter you&#8217;ll find also a number of exercises to test what you have learned.
+After every chapter you'll find also a number of exercises to test what you have learned.

-For me the book is decent value for money, now let&#8217;s see when I can schedule my exam.
+For me the book is decent value for money, now let's see when I can schedule my exam.

  [1]: http://www.microsoft.com/learning/en/us/exam.aspx?ID=70-457
  [2]: http://shop.oreilly.com/product/0790145321978.do